-In 2016, the Student Activity Fee Committee (SAFC) was formed to make the process of disbursement and allocation of the mandatory Student Activity Fee more equitable and student-involved.
-The purpose of the purpose of the fee is to support student-initiated programs.
-Student-initiated programs shall be defined as co-curricular programs, services, and/or organizations that are deemed by the Board of Education to be of value to one or more student communities of interest.
+SAFC helps to make the process of disbursement and allocation of the mandatory Student Activity Fee more equitable and student-involved.
+The purpose of the fee is to support student-initiated programs, defined as co-curricular programs, services, and/or organizations that are deemed by the Board of Education to be of value to one or more student communities of interest.

 The membership of the Student Activity Fee Committee (SAFC) consists of:

-- ASLCC Student Leadership Director who will serve as non-voting advisor,
+- Lane Student Government Association Leadership Director who will serve as non-voting advisor;

-- 2 student representatives selected by and from the "Unions"- MEChA, BSU, NASA, GSA and APISU
+- 2 student representatives selected by and from the "Unions"--APISU, BSU, GSA, MEChA, and NASA;

 All voting seats on the SAFC will be held by students.
 The Committee shall meet at least once per term.
-The elections for the four (4) at-large student representatives and the SAFC Chairperson happen concurrently with the ASLCCSG General Election.
-Information on the ASLCCSG General Election can be found below.
+The elections for the four (4) at-large student representatives and the SAFC Chairperson happen concurrently with the Lane SGA General Election.

-Only students who meet the qualifications as outlined in the ASLCCSG Constitution, By-Laws, and Election Rules may be listed on the ballot for election.
+Only students who meet the qualifications as outlined in the candidate orientation may be listed on the ballot for election.
 Write-in candidates must still meet the same qualifications in order to hold office.
 These positions are elected by student vote: